TedHusted/awake/awake.md/awake.md

 Park pursed her lips and tilted her head in response to the Lieutenant’s question.

-“And thanks to your stunt with the FBI, the captain is asking why we are investigating wheelchairs.
+“And thanks to your stunt with the FBI, the captain is wondering why we are investigating wheelchairs.
 She asked if we have surplus resources.”

 “As it happens,” Park says, “reports of wheelchair incidents are up twenty percent over the last five years, and it’s likely that a great many issues are not being reported.”